What does word function mean in ABA?

 “Function” is a useful term because of its flexibility.
 A Behavior Analyst can use the term to describe the likely reason why a problem behavior is occurring (i.e., the function of behavior), they can use it to identify a beneficial replacement for a challenging behavior (i.e., a functional alternative), or they can use it in the design of a program to teach essential skills (i.e., a functional repertoire).
 In each of these cases, the Behavior Analyst is more concerned with how the behavior impacts the life of the client than what the behavior physically looks like.
 This concept is one of the hallmarks of intervention in ABA.
-Check out some of our resources for teaching functional skills in our digital products store.

 How do we assess the function of a behavior?

 Behavior Analysts most often describe function in terms of the context in which a behavior occurs.
 The most common format for describing this relationship is the three-term contingency or, as it is more commonly referred, the ABC contingency.
 “A” stands for “Antecedent” or the events that occurred right before the behavior began, “B” stands for “Behavior” or the actions of the person we are observing, and “C” stands for “Consequence” or the events that occurred immediately following the behavior.
 By viewing behavior in this frame, we can start to discover the patterns that play a role in forming or maintaining a behavior over time.

 Antecedent: Billy was presented work from his teacher